 Delaware Florida Maryland Rhode Island Vermont Washington, D.C.
 Contact the Higher Education Authority in your home state for more information.

-The American Hotel Foundation Scholarship:

-Scholarship aid is allocated each year by the Foundation to students who are hotel majors and interested in working in the hotel industry.
-Candidates' GPA and financial need are considered.
-Sophomores who are continuing their education should contact their Hospitality advisor for further information.
-Recipients of this \$1,000, nonrenewable award are chosen by the Hospitality Committee.
+The American Hotel Foundation: Scholarship aid is allocated each year by the foundation to The Hospitality College.
+Awards are made on the basis of student intent to work in the hotel industry, cumulative average and need.
+Sophomores who are continuing their education should contact their hospitality advisor for further information.